Shape

 Example:

-transparent_square = blend BLEND_CLEAR SQUARE
+transparent_square = blend BLEND_CLEAR SQUAREanti_alias toggle shape

-must be of the boolean type and shape
+Returns shape with anti-aliasing set to toggle. toggle must be of the boolean type and shape must be of the shape type.

 Example:

-rugged_circle = anti_alias false CIRCLE
+rugged_circle = anti_alias false CIRCLEfill shape

-with its style set to fill.
+Returns shape with its style set to fill.

 Example:

-filled_square = fill (stroke 0 SQUARE)
+filled_square = fill (stroke 0 SQUARE)winding shape

-with its fill rule set to winding.
+Returns shape with its fill rule set to winding.

 Specifies that “inside” is computed by a non-zero sum of signed edge crossings.